Ocawesome101/cpu-related-things/fc1/assembler/README.txt

     Insert some static data, where [N] is optionally a minimum number of bytes:
       '*dw "Hello, world!"
 10 0' inserts the bytes '48 65 6C 6C 6F 2C 20 77 6F 72 6C 64 21 0A 00'.
       '*dw4 0x2' inserts '02 00 00 00'.

+  *$MACRO ...
+    Expand macro 'MACRO' and insert its output here.

+See `examples/macro.fca` for example usage.